gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ![](images/WebUI-Password.jpg)

 The following is only applicable to users on firmware PRIOR to the v5.2.2 release.
 As of that release the ability to boot up with the default password was introduced by pressing down on the center dial when power is applied to the device.

-**The `Attenuator-ESP32-Reset.bin` has since been deprecated as of v5.3.2 as it is no longer needed--the following instructions remain for those users on older hardware who may still need to access the device to upgrade to the latest release.**

 If you have forgotten the password to the private WiFi network, you will need to load a special firmware to allow you to access the device and reset the password.
 Though if you have opted to connect your device to a preferred WiFi network using the built-in WiFi settings, simply return to your device's IP address on that network and change the password for the private WiFi network as desired.